 PHILADELPHIA – A new program project grant from the National Cancer Institute (NCI) will fund research by the Translational Center of Excellence for Lung Cancer Immunology at the Abramson Cancer Center of the University of Pennsylvania to improve the effectiveness of chimeric antigen receptor (CAR) T cell therapy at fighting solid tumors.
-Specifically, the program will evaluate approaches in lung cancer and mesothelioma.
+Specifically, the program will evaluate CAR T cell therapy approaches in lung cancer and mesothelioma.
 The $10.7 million grant will support the research for the next five years.

 “Although CAR T cells have been revolutionized the treatment of leukemia and bone marrow cancers, we have not yet had the same success in treating solid tumors like lung cancer,” said the principal investigator of the grant, Steven M. Albelda, MD, the William Maul Measey Professor of Medicine at Penn and a member of the Center for Cellular Immunotherapies in the Abramson Cancer Center.
 “The goal of this program project is to solve this problem, and we’re grateful to the NCI for supporting our efforts to expand this approach to more patients around the world.”